Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_file_handling.md

 - `w` (Write) → Opens a file for writing (creates the file if it does not exist).
 - `x` (Create) → Creates a new file (error if the file already exists).

-Additionally, files can be opened in:
+Additionally, files can be opened in.

 - `t` (Text Mode) → Default mode for reading/writing text.
 - `b` (Binary Mode) → Used for handling binary files like images.

-Syntax Example
+## Syntax Example

-To open a file for reading:
+To open a file for reading.

 **Code Example**
     ```jac linenums="1"
     --8<-- "examples/learning_section/jac_file_handling.jac:2:6"
     ```

-Equivalent to:
+Equivalent to.

 **Code Example**
     ```jac linenums="1"